 These deposits are a significant potential source of copper, and gold.
 These deposits are very large in size, and have controversial origins.
-Iron oxide-copper-gold (IOCG) deposits de?ne a group of diverse, economically significant copper-gold deposits.
-BHP Billiton’s (NYSE:BHP) Olympic Dam in Australia is an example of a world-class IOCG deposit.
+Iron oxide-copper-gold (IOCG) deposits and a group of diverse, economically significant copper-gold deposits.
+BHP Billiton’s (NYSE:BHP) Olympic Dam mine in Australia is an example of a world-class IOCG deposit.

-A sample of miners and explorers
+Here’s a sample of a few miners and explorers operating in Finland:

 Owners of the famous Kittilä mine, also known as Suurikuusikko mine, in the Lapland Province of Finland.
 Kittilä is one of the largest gold mines in Europe, producing 177,374 ounces of gold in 2015.
 The mine is anticipated to remain in production through 2035.

 Mawson Resources (TSX:MAW)

 Mawson Resources holds a number of gold exploration properties in Finland including the Rompas, Rajapalot and Palokas gold projects.
 Most of the companies work in 2016 has been focused on Palokas, with the most recent results being released on April 26.
 Highlights included intercepts of 2.9 metres grading 5.9 grams per tonne of gold and one meter gradin 17.9 grams per tonne of gold.

 Aurion Resources is advancing its Kutuvuoma gold project in Northern Finland with its partner, B2Gold (TSX:BTO).
 It also holds the Ahvenjarvi and Sila projects in the country.
 All three projects are located within 38 kilometers of Agnico Eagle’s Kittilä mine.